 # Start a wandb run with `sync_tensorboard=True`

-wandb.init(project='my-project', sync_tensorboard=True)
+wandb.init(project="my-project", sync_tensorboard=True)

 # Your training code using TensorBoard